Camp Bondsteel: Facilities

-Controversies
+Prisoners

 Camp Bondsteel is not open to inspections by the Committee for the Prevention of Torture (CPT), which has the right to visit all "places of detention" of the member states of the Council of Europe.
 Negotiations with KFOR were underway but were suspended because of Kosovo's unilateral declaration of independence, which was not recognised by the Council of Europe.
 The United States Army had been criticised for using the base as a detention facility for suspected terrorists.

 In November 2005, Álvaro Gil-Robles, the human rights envoy of the Council of Europe, described the camp as a "smaller version of Guantanamo" following a visit.
-The US Army has denied this accusation and stated that there were no secret detention facilities in the Camp.
+Robles confirmed that the detention facilities belonged to KFOR, not any U.S. government agency, and "..the then KFOR boss, General Marcel Valentin, helped me as much as he could during my visits.
+There was no attempt to hide anything or hush anything up."
+The prisoners at the site when Robles visited had been jailed by KFOR under KFOR authority.
+The US Army denied the accusation that the detention facilities "were a smaller version of Guantanamo" and stated that there were no secret detention facilities in the Camp.